micozmei/team-website/README.md

 ## Todo

--   Get the website working well on mobile and tablets
-    -   Make centerpiece images responsive
-    -   Use facebook-style pullout nav on smaller screens instead of the usual navbar
--   Finish writing templates for all custom pages
-    -   Team/team rosters
-    -   Sponsors
-    -   News/blog
--   Transfer all content and images over
--   Figure out specific and concrete instructions for deploying
 -   Figure out how to integrate website with other webpages
 -   Figure out how to simplify admin panel UI/iron out some of bolt's rough edges/write instructions
 -   Verify that website looks ok on older versions of IE/corporate-style computers
 -   Write instructions for setting up and using Composer
--   Write instructions on deploying to production